An extended locally constant field approximation for nonlinear Compton scattering

-We now turn to the numerical implementation of the LCFA+ in MC-based codes, where particles propagate (according to the Lorentz force equation) over discrete time steps between instantaneous quantum emission events~\cite{gonoskov15}.
+Having now formed an \lcfap which is a demonstrable improvement on the LCFA, we turn to numerical implementation.
+In MC-based codes particles propagate (according to the Lorentz force equation) over discrete time steps between instantaneous quantum emission events~\cite{Gonoskov:2014mda}.
 Such codes allow us to model multi-stage photon emission and pair creation processes which cannot be calculated analytically~\cite{nerush11,king16}.
-Ideally, we would like to simply replace the LCFA rate in existing codes with the LCFA+ rate.
+Ideally, we would like to simply replace the LCFA rate in existing codes with the \lcfap rate.
 However, our considerations so far have been for plane waves, where laser phase $\varphi$ is the natural evolution parameter~\cite{Neville:1971uc,Bakker:2013cea}, and where only phase derivatives of the laser field can occur.
 For use in simulations we need to extend our results to more realistic laser fields.
 First, we extend the variable $\chi_e$ to arbitrary fields using, as in existing approaches, its universal definition $\chi_e = (e/m^2)\sqrt{u.F^2.u}$ in which $u$ is the instantaneous classical four-velocity of the particle between emission events.
-Second, we must convert from $\ud \mathbb P/\ud \varphi$, the probability rate per unit phase to a rate per unit time $\ud \mathbb{P}/\ud t$; this is achieved by replacing the prefactor $\alpha/b$ with $m \alpha /\gamma(t)$~\cite{ritus85}.
+Second, we convert from $\ud \mathbb P/\ud \varphi$, the probability rate per unit phase to a rate per unit time $\ud \mathbb{P}/\ud t$.
+This replaces the prefactor $\alpha/b$ with $m \alpha /\gamma(t)$~\cite{ritus85}.
 Next we turn to the $\mathcal{F}_j$, which at first sight seem intrinsically tied to plane waves.
-Remarkably, we find that the $\mathcal F_j$ can be written in terms of proper-time derivatives of the four-velocity as
+Applying the Frenet-Serret formalism~\cite{Formiga2006} we find that the $\mathcal F_j$ containing the field derivatives can be written in terms of proper-time derivatives of the four-velocity as

 The right-hand-sides of (\ref{eqn:F2g}) make no explicit reference to the field in which the particle moves, and therefore generalise the plane wave $\mathcal{F}_j$ to arbitrary fields.
 They can be determined from simulated particle trajectories.
-(Similar structures also appear in corrections to synchrotron motion, i.e.~non-plane-wave fields~\cite{Khokonov:PRL2002}.)
+(Encouragingly, ${\mathcal F}_1$ also appears in corrections to synchrotron motion, i.e.~non-plane-wave fields~\cite{Khokonov:PRL2002}.)
 Keeping in mind that current codes assume a high-energy approximation, one may simply take the dots in (\ref{eqn:F2g}) to be time derivatives as a first approximation.
 Generally, the proper-time derivatives may be traded for time derivatives using $\dot {f} = \gamma(t)\ud f /\ud t$.